cecilia-lin/RecipeProject/README.md

 > Minutes and Rating

-**Null hypothesis:** The missingness of ratings does not depend on the cooking time of the recipe in minutes.
+**Null Hypothesis:** The missingness of ratings does not depend on the cooking time of the recipe in minutes.

-**Alternate hypothesis:** The missingness of ratings does depend on the cooking time of the recipe in minutes.
+**Alternate Hypothesis:** The missingness of ratings does depend on the cooking time of the recipe in minutes.

-**Test statistic:** The absolute difference of mean in cooking time of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic:** The absolute difference of mean in cooking time of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

-**Significance level:** 0.05
+**Significance Level:** 0.05

 <iframe
   src="assets/empirical_diff_prescale.html"